stefan-hoeck/idris2-sop/src/Doc/Metadata.md

 ## Metadata

-In the [last part](Deriving.md) of the tutorial, we experienced with automatically deriving different interface implementations.
+In the [last part](Deriving.md) of the tutorial, we experimented with automatically deriving different interface implementations.
 Those examples could be derived directly from a data type's type-level code without the need for additional information.